 Health Issue: Born with Heart Defect and Lost to Care

-I’m referring to adults who were born with a heart defect as a baby and have grown into teenagers and adults.
-This condition is known as adult congenital heart disease, or ACHD.
+Adults who were born with a heart defect as a baby and have grown into teenagers and adults have a condition known as adult congenital heart disease, or ACHD.
 For reference, about 1 in 100 babies are born with a congenital heart defect (CHD) each year.